Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 • Provide online counseling throughout New York

-While national directories are helpful, working with a local therapy practice like MyMindset NYC Counseling allows for:
+The benefits of working with a local therapy practice allows for:

 • Better understanding of NYC-specific stressors

-• Access to local referrals and community resources
+• Greater access to local referrals and community resources

 • Transparent pricing